nickpoison/nickpoison.github.io/tsgraph.md

 This is a resurrection of the _Time Series and Graphics_ page that had been discontinued.

 For this page, we'll use Vanilla R, [astsa](https://github.com/nickpoison/astsa), and [ggplot2](https://CRAN.R-project.org/package=ggplot2).
 We used to include demonstrations from the `ggfortify` package, but it was changed so often that eventually most of the examples didn't work.
+There are some examples at the end.